Skip to navigation Skip to content

 Service Officers must:

-• confirm receipt of the claim and status (received/paid/rejected etc.), where the claimant calls or enquires about the progress of a patient claim lodged in the relevant timeframe
+• confirm receipt of the claim and status (received/paid/rejected), when the claimant enquires about the progress of a patient claim lodged in the relevant timeframe

-The Process page contains details of the process to follow If a customer indicates they are in financial hardship.
+The Process page contains information about the process to follow if a customer indicates they are in financial hardship.

 Customers can view the status of their recent Medicare claims online using their: